Virginia’s Reproductive Freedom Amendment

 Source: American Journal of Public Health

-• Insurance providers and healthcare institutions face regulatory conflicts between evidence-based coverage decisions and state restrictions, creating administrative burdens and limiting their ability to provide comprehensive care.
+• Insurance providers and healthcare institutions face regulatory conflicts between evidence-based coverage decisions and state restrictions, creating administrative burdens and limiting their ability to provide comprehensive coverage and support.
+Access disparities persist across income levels, with people from poor households having significantly worse access to care than those from high-income households.

 Key forms of oppression: